AnymouseProphet/anymouse/ampt3ipa.md

 ### `\ampunicodeipa{}`

-This command is only available `fontspec` has been loaded before loading the `ampt3ipa.sty` package.
+This command is only available if `fontspec` has been loaded before loading the `ampt3ipa.sty` package.
 It takes a single argument, a UTF8 encoded IPA string.

 Using `\ampunicodeipa{}` breaks compatibility with pdfLaTeX and LuaLaTeX/XeLaTeX